valkey-io/valkey-doc/topics/lua-api.md

 ### <a name="server.status_reply"></a> `server.status_reply(x)`

-* Since version: 2.6.0
 * Available in scripts: yes
 * Available in functions: yes

 This is a helper function that returns a [simple string reply](protocol.md#simple-strings).
 "OK" is an example of a standard Valkey status reply.
-The Lua API represents status replies as tables with a single field, _ok_, set with a simple status string.
+The Lua API represents status replies as tables with a single field, `ok`, set with a simple status string.

-The outcome of the following code is that _status1_ and _status2_ are identical for all intents and purposes:
+The outcome of the following code is that `status1` and `status2` are identical for all intents and purposes:

 ```lua
 local text = 'Frosty'